LHuszcza/kyp.ai-homework/README.md

 # kyp.ai-homework

-## In order to run this script you need to install
+## Installation

+* Install gitbash
-* Python 2.7
+* Install Python 2.7 (and add python directory to system path)
-* run `pip install -r requirements.txt` to install Robot Framework and required modules
+* Run from gitbash `pip install -r requirements.txt` to install Robot Framework and required modules

 ## How to run

 * place homework.xls at your desktop
-* open gitbash or another command line window
+* open gitbash (or another command line window)
 * run `python -m robot homework.robot` to execute test